kdog1425/question-game/README.md

 My initial thoughts are as such:

 - The questions are basically documents, like a survey.
 If we think of something like surveymonkey, we may expect that the client, in the future, would want to have all sorts of questions - meaning documents that do not have a uniform structure - multiple choice, open questions, ranking questions, or even some kind of task that is not a question at all, but has outcomes.
 So mongodb seems like a good choice.
-Also, I have been working with mongodb this past week, and I have deployed a simple NERD app with mognodb on heroku during my practice sessions, so I'll choose this path for simplicity.
+Also, I have been working with mongodb this past week, and I have deployed a simple NERD app with mognodb on heroku during my practice sessions, so I'll choose this path for simplicity (I just noticed you asked to use an RDBMS -- I'm happy to discuss both options).

 - The admin page will have a simple interface to begin with - A text box for questions, a text box for tokens, and CRUD operations.
 The questions and tokens would be grouped under some entity, for the time being let's call it Question.
+Of course, there would need to be a login as admin (say using JWT auth), and a way to decorate-protect some CRUD actions.

 ---